circulosmeos/gztool/README.md

      -c: utility: raw-gzip-compress indicated file to STDOUT
      -d: utility: raw-gzip-decompress indicated file to STDOUT
      -e: if multiple files are indicated, continue on error (if any)
+     -E: end processing on first GZIP end of file marker at EOF
      -f: force index overwriting from scratch, if one exists
      -F: force index creation/completion first, and then action: if `-F` is not used, index is created interleaved with actions.